I am often asked what is the most common event or "red flag" that prompts a phone call from our Accounting and Business Advisory clients.

 Undoubtedly, the common denominator over the past twelve months has been issues related to ATO indebtedness.

-Whilst the Commissioner has a variety of recovery tools available, it would be the issuing of a “garnishee notice” that has caused the most angst amongst clients of the Accounting and Business Advisory Practitioners we assist.
+Whilst the Commissioner has a variety of recovery tools available, it would be the issuing of a "garnishee notice" that has caused the most angst amongst clients of the Accounting Business Advisory Practitioners we assist.

-We wrote some time ago about the garnishee notice provisions, however the recent spike in requests for assistance following receipt of a notice, suggests an update upon this often misunderstood power of the Commissioner is appropriate.
+We wrote some time ago about the garnishee notice provisions, however the recent spike in requests for assistance following receipts of a notice, suggests an update upon this often misunderstood power of the Commissioner is appropriate.

 For those unfamiliar with the garnishee notice regime, the Commissioner is afforded the powers to garnishee (or redirect) monies owing to any taxpayer (individual or corporate) from third parties in reduction of outstanding taxation liabilities.